LeVar Burton On Guest Hosting 'Jeopardy!': 'I Was Absolutely Petrified'

 Burton is playing for his charity Reading Is Fundamental.
 He told the Associated Press that once he was able to let go of the pressure to be as smooth as Trebek, he was able start having fun.

-“I think all in all, I’m going to walk away happy,” he said.MORE NEWS: Brown University Student Hopes Her Compostable 'Fette' Cups Can Replace Traditional Solo Cups
+“I think all in all, I’m going to walk away happy,” he said.MORE NEWS: Coronavirus In Massachusetts: Today's Developments

 “Jeopardy!” airs weeknights at 7:30 p.m. on WBZ-TV.